nak3/jgroups-wireshark-dissector/README.md

 **MEMO**: If you are not using wireshark 1.11.3, install it first.
 See the following Build and Install section.

-Just copy dissector files to your Wireshark global plugins directory.
+Just copy dissector files to your Wireshark personal plugins directory.

     cp -r jgroups-dissector /PATH/TO/YOUR/WIRESHARK/PERSONAL_PLUGIN/
     (eg. cp -r jgroups-dissector /home/knakayam/.wireshark/plugins/